|Guide||♦||3 Triplogs||0 Topics|

 It needed to be activated

-All off trail, no water unless pools have formed in the drainage from recent rains.
+The hike is all off-trail with no water unless pools have formed in the drainage from recent rains.

 None to speak of at the peak.

-You could but I would not think it's popular.
+You could, but I would not think it's popular.

 Check out the Official Route and Triplogs.